Work-Stress Reduction

 Stress and mistakes in the workplace can be found in both inland and coastal regions.

 Reason (1990, 2008), Rasmussen (1986) and Raicu, et al. (2019) have provided an analysis of peoples’ errors, particularly in the context of aviation and other scenarios.
 These errors are often attributed to the limitations of human cognition, including a lack of focus and the constraints of temporary memory.
 Cushing (1994) linked aviation crashes to misinterpretations between workers on the ground and those in the air.
-These shortfalls or human conditions contribute to Work-Stress.
+These shortfalls or human conditions contribute to work-stress.
 Reason’s framework outlines three types of errors:

-1. Skill-Based Slips
+1. Work-Stress and Skill-Based Slips

 Skill-based slips occur when behaviour deviates from peoples’ intentions due to failures in execution or storage, such as when a crew becomes fixated on a warning light and fails to recognise the aircraft’s difficulties.

-2. Rule-Based Mistakes
+2. Work-Stress and Rule-Based Mistakes

 Rule-based errors involve correctly identifying a problem but applying an incorrect solution, while knowledge-based mistakes occur when people lack the necessary knowledge to select the appropriate course of action.

-3. Knowledge-Based Mistakes
+3. Work-Stress and Knowledge-Based Mistakes

 Knowledge-based errors occur when a person lacks the knowledge to choose the appropriate course of action.